camptocamp/c2cgeoportal/doc/integrator/print.rst

 By default we use the mutualized print Platform as a service from Camptocamp.

-To configure it, you should ask Camptocamp for create e.-g. two new applications on the platform, one for the integration, one for the production.
+To configure it, you should ask Camptocamp to create e.-g. two new applications on the platform, one for the integration, one for the production.

 Configure the application name in the ``MUTUALIZED_PRINT_APP`` variable of a ``Makefile``.